CMOISDEAD/nvim-linux/README.md

 # Neovim Linux - (My Neovim config for linux)

+A neovim configuration oriented to web development, inspired by doom emacs and spacevim

+Still in development ❤️

 ## Requerimientos

 - Neovim 5.0+ (Si no es esa version algunos plugins no tienen soporte)